opengeostat/pygslib/README.rst

 Supported by Opengeostat Consulting @ http://opengeostat.com/

 This software may be modified and distributed under the terms  of the MIT license.
 See the LICENSE.txt file for details.

-Wed 02 Sep 2015
+Tue 05  Jan.
+2016